SAP Datasphere: Automation of Modeling

 Developer Spaces / One Tenant Strategy

-This scenario is based on a functioning Git integration.
-Currently, nothing is locked in Datasphere when a developer edits a view, for example.
-This means that a second developer can edit the same view at the same time.
-This entails some restrictions and requires clear development processes.
+The following scenario assumes a functional Git integration.
+Currently, Datasphere does not implement object locking when a developer edits a view, for example.
+This means a second developer can simultaneously modify the same view, which introduces certain limitations and necessitates clear development processes.

 The following scenario would be interesting: